Gibraltar – how to get there, what to see

 Across The Runway To The Centre

-There is a bus stop conveniently located just across the border, next to a shopping centre, where you can catch a bus to Grand Casemates Square.
+There is a bus stop conveniently located just across the border, next to a shopping centre.
+From there, you can catch a bus to Grand Casemates Square.
 Since spring 2023, it is no longer possible to cross the runway by car, all vehicles must use the newly-built tunnel.
 However, you can still bike or walk across.
 It’s about 1 km to the start of Main Street and approximately 2.5 km to the cable car that takes visitors to the top of the Rock.
-Directly adjacent to the runway, within the shopping centre at the crossing, you’ll find a restaurant featuring a terrace overlooking the runway—a prime spot for watching planes.
+Directly adjacent to the runway, within the shopping centre at the crossing, you’ll find a restaurant featuring a terrace overlooking the runway.
+It is a prime spot for watching planes.
 Access the terrace by taking the lift to the first floor.
 Another excellent location for planespotters is near the so-called Moorish Castle, offering distinct views that are just as impressive.
+Plan your planespotting carefully to avoid long waits—check the airport’s website for the latest arrival and departure information!

 Navigating Gibraltar By Car